What do the options actually involve?

 Non-local traffic Partial traffic barriers No change

-The cross-section below shows the Option 1 changes; we don’t think option 2 is a good option, as it keeps the non-local traffic and higher speed limit, while removing more trees and parking.
+The cross-section below shows the Option 1 changes; we don’t think Option 2 is a good option for the Clifton Hill section, as it keeps the non-local traffic and the 40 km/h speed limit, while adding fewer trees and removing far more parking.

 Cross-section diagram comparing the existing Wellington Street layout between Alexandra Parade and Hodgkinson Street (car parking, separate bike lanes, 40 km/h) with the proposed Option 1 layout (shared zones, 30 km/h, trees retained and added)

 Existing and proposed cross-sections for the southern sub-section (Alexandra Pde to Hodgkinson St), Option 1.
-Diagram: Nicer Clifton Hill team.
+Diagram: Nicer Wellington Street team.
 Download PDF.

 Hodgkinson Street to Queens Parade (northern sub-section)